Juan-Zambrano5/Attempts/README.md

 ## Tests

 ```
-For the tests, we just need to press control+f11 to see the terminal and start the code
+For the tests, we just need to press control+f11 to see the terminal and start the program
 ```

 ## Construido con